pytorch/ao/README.md

 ## Introduction

-torchao is a library which makes it easy to integrate and create high performance kernels with custom data types and layouts with up to
+torchao is a library to create and integrate high-performance custom data types, layouts and kernels into their PyTorch workflows with up to
 * **30% speedups** for [training](#training)
 * **2x speedups** with **65%** less VRAM for [inference](#inference)